nevendyulgerov/documents/modules.md

 # Fantasy POS - Modules

-In Fantasy POS modules are self-contained functionalities, which may or may not be globally available.
+In Fantasy POS modules are self-contained, mostly globally available, functionalities.
 Modules reside in appDir/modules.
-Typically, modules manage most of the current view.
+Typically, modules manage all functionality available at the current route.

 ## Structure